 What should I bring to the hospital?

 Since you are having day surgery, you really don’t need to bring very much with you.
 Most people wear the same clothes home that they wore to the hospital.
+It’s a good idea to bring or wear casual and loose fitting clothing so that you are comfortable on the ride home.

 What if I get bored while I’m in the hospital?